 |Mr. Vinod Zutshi||Deputy Election Commissioneremail@example.com||23052023,23052024||23052025|

 |Mr. Sudhir Tripathi||Deputy Election Commissionerfirstname.lastname@example.org||23052013,23052228||23318497|

 |Mr. P.K.
 Dash||Director Generalfirstname.lastname@example.org||23356025, 23715028||23318506|

-About Election Commission of IndiaThe Election Commission of India (ECI) is a constitutional body responsible for administering elections in India according to the rules and regulations mentioned in the Constitution.
-It was established on January 25, 1950 with the aim to define and control the process for elections conducted at various levels: parliament, state legislatures, and the offices of the president and vice president of India.
+About Election Commission of IndiaThe Election Commission of India (ECI) is a constitutional body responsible for administering elections in India according to the rules and regulations mentioned in the Constitution of India.
+It was established on January 25, 1950 with an aim to define and control the process for elections conducted at various levels: Parliament, State Legislatures, and the offices of the President and Vice President of India.
 In other words, the ECI ensures smooth and successful functioning of the democracy.